The funniest and most unique celebrity Halloween costumes of 2023

 Last week, the guild prohibited members from dressing up as popular characters from major studio content.
 Instead, they were encouraged to wear costumes inspired by generalised characters, like ghosts, zombies, or witches.

-This meant that celebrities needed to put their creative costume skills to the test, and many succeeded - apart from Megan Fox, who defiantly hit out at SAG-AFTRA when she dressed up as Gogo Yubari from Kill Bill.

-From Paris Hilton to Kourtney Kardashian Barker, here are the best celebrity Halloween costumes of 2023.
+From Adele and Maya Jama, to Ed Sheeran, Paris Hilton and Sharon Osbourne, here are the best celebrity Halloween costumes of 2023:

 Adele